Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: The Standard Reasoning is Flawed and Fails to Provide Evidence for an

-Consider the true sensitivity in the direct task were known to be indeed exactly zero and there were at the same time a clear congruency effect in the indirect task.
-In this case (and only in this case), we could indeed justify the claim that the indirect task were somehow more sensitive than the direct task.
-This is so, because any---even minutely---positive sensitivity required to produce the congruency effect is larger than zero.
+Consider that the true sensitivity in the direct task were known to be exactly zero and that there were at the same time a clear congruency effect in the indirect task.
+This ideal situation is typically sought---but typically not fully achieved---in the dissociation paradigm \cite{Schmidt_Vorberg_06,hannula2005imaging,simons2007behavioral}.
+In this case (and only in this case), the standard reasoning would be justified in claiming that responses in the indirect task were somehow more sensitive than responses in the direct task.
+This is so, because a positive (larger than zero) sensitivity---even if it is minute---is required to produce a congruency effect and therefore the indirect task sensitivity must be larger than zero.
 However, there are a number of problems with this scenario: (a) It is unrealistic.
-Typically studies either find some small, residual sensitivity in the direct task or they do not find a clear congruency effect. (b) The sensitivity in the indirect task could still be so low, that it would be close--enough to the zero sensitivity of the direct task to not allow for strong conclusions (e.g., consider a sensitivity that corresponded to 50\%-correct in the direct task and to 51\%-correct in the indirect task). (c) If we take into account that the sensitivity in the direct task always needs to be measured (and therefore is affected by measurement error), we would still need to establish that the sensitivity in the indirect task is indeed larger than that in the direct task (e.g., by a significance test on the difference, as is performed by our more appropriate methods but not by the standard reasoning).
+Typically, studies either find some small, residual sensitivity in the direct task or they do not find a congruency effect \cite{zerweck2020testing}. (b) One cannot be certain of a true zero sensitivity.
+Instead, sensitivity in the direct task always needs to be measured (and is therefore affected by measurement error).
+Thus, we would still need to establish that the sensitivity in the indirect task is indeed larger than that in the direct task (e.g., by a significance test on the difference). (c) The sensitivity in the indirect task could still be so low, that it would be close--enough to the zero sensitivity of the direct task to not allow for strong conclusions (e.g., consider a sensitivity that corresponded to 50\%-correct in the direct task and to 51\%-correct in the indirect task).